hearvox/wiki-media-cred/README.md

 *[Briefly explain diff btwn instance and subclass]* A few news-outlets were instance of items that should new-media subclasses but weren't (e.g., [`news program`](https://www.wikidata.org/wiki/Q1358344) and  [`news magazine`](https://www.wikidata.org/wiki/Q1684600).
 I brought them into the fold (i.e., made them a `news media` subclass, or subclass of a `news media` subclass.)

-THe classification wrangling werem't something like this:
+The classification wrangling werem't something like this:
 1. Get all news outlets under one general category: `news media`.
 2. Get subclasses into logical categories (one or two levels down).
 3. Change specific new-outlets improperly assigned `subclass` to 'instance of`.
-4. Names for unlabled subclasses (one or two levels down), consulting the item's Wikipedia article or `official website`.
+4. Label unlabled subclasses (one or two levels down), consulting the item's Wikipedia article or `official website` for the best name.

 ## Match domains